 Transaction approvals were seen to miss many fraudulent activities and instead block legitimate transfers throughout the world, causing more problems to the clients without actually dealing with the issue.

-AI and machine learning allow taking the fight to the nemesis.
 Analysis of the patterns that predate the frauds allows much more security on all lines of defense.
 An AI can be taught to notice the similarities between scams and root them out before their inception.
 With AI's huge potential of multi-tasking and real-time processing, the whole set of protective activities would go unnoticed for the human eye.

 Furthermore, an in-depth analysis allows us to spot frauds without placing hundreds of regulations on routine transactions, which means better security and less trouble for us, people who just decided to purchase an item from eBay.